bshaffer/sfHadoriThemePlugin/docs/01-Upgrade.md

     The `my_moduleGeneratorConfiguration` and `my_modelGeneratorHelper` classes are not needed in Hadori.
 If you've customized these classes, this logic will need to be migrated to (most likely) the action.

+    You will also need edit your action class to remove the references to these files.

 4. Add Hadori Assets